MTiergarten/redi-webdev-project/README.md

   - [x] ~~To do: return plan with randomized recipes to yield enough meals for a week~~

 ## 💭 Wishlist of future improvements
+- Let user regenerate individual recipes in the meal plan
 - Button to clear filter selection
 - Visual: "Finding recipes..." (short delay with animation)
 - Show calories and macros for each portion